zedrdave/advent_of_code/2020/README.md

 ## 11

 Straightforward grid problem.
 Remembered how many grid problems last year were easily solvable with a sparse array as a simple Python dict and, sure enough: this one could be solved that way.
 Compact code, but *very* inefficient solving (`O(n^2)` per iteration, compared to `O(n)` for a basic grid implementation).

+## Etc

+Year 2020 turned out to be entertaining, but largely devoid of fun tricks and surprises… → Ended up focussing on crafting tweet-sized solutions, instead of blathering about the (largely straightforward) solving process.